JuliaPhysics/Mueller.jl/docs/src/examples.md

 polellipse!(Sp, label="0°+45°+90° LP")
 ```

-We can plot the light transmitted as a function of the angle of the  intermediate polarizer
+We can rotate the intermediate polarizor and see how that changes the amount of transmitted light.

 ```@example bell
 angles = range(0°, 90°, length=100)